cyqsimon/WebcamFriendlyLichess/README.md

 ## 🐞 Known Issues

 Please do not use this script if you are using a very narrow screen (width < 800px, e.g. phones & tablets in portrait).
 This script rearranges some page elements in HTML code, which doesn't play well with Lichess' portrait layout.

+Occasionally this script may be confused by Lichess embeds and mess them up.
+Unfortunately due to technical limitations a complete fix would be very difficult.
+Please disable the script in those rare cases.